bkargaw/BombCheckers/README.md

     * finish adding audio
     * create multiple board color schemes and add them to the page as buttons to toggle between different styles
     * style the page for the end product
+    * create a demo video

 # Bonus features
   * option to choose from different piece styles
   * rotate the board to allow the current players pieces to be closest to her/him
-  * be able to play from different machines
+  * be able to play from different machines (look at firebase)
   * add ai